pagkly/Zed/Investopedia3/Resistance (Resistance Level).md

 Resistance (Resistance Level)
 ## What Is Resistance (Resistance Level)?

 Resistance, or a resistance level, is the price at which the price of an asset meets pressure on its way up by the emergence of a growing number of sellers who wish to sell at that price.
 Resistance levels can be short-lived if new information comes to light that changes the overall market’s attitude toward the asset, or they can be long-lasting.
 In terms of technical analysis, the simple resistance level can be charted by drawing a line along the highest highs for the time period being considered.
-Resistance can be contrasted with [support](https://www.investopedia.com/terms/s/support.asp).
+Resistance can be contrasted with [[support]](https://www.investopedia.com/terms/s/support.asp).

 Depending on price action, this line can be flat or slanted.
-There are, however, more advanced ways to identify resistance incorporating bands, [trendlines](https://www.investopedia.com/terms/t/trendline.asp) and [moving averages](https://www.investopedia.com/terms/m/movingaverage.asp).
+There are, however, more advanced ways to identify resistance incorporating bands, [[trendlines]](https://www.investopedia.com/terms/t/trendline.asp) and [[moving averages]](https://www.investopedia.com/terms/m/movingaverage.asp).

 ### Key Takeaways